 The African Medicines Regulatory Harmonization (AMRH) Programme, a collaborative effort of a consortium of partners (Link), supports African countries and regions in building effective regulatory networks for medicines inside established Regional Economic Communities (RECs) in order to improve access to essential medicines.

-1. Supporting the East African Community Medicines Regulatory Harmonisation and other Regional Economic Communities
+1. Supporting the Medicines Regulatory Harmonization Initiatives in the African Regional Economic Communities

 The first REC to secure funding under the AMRH Programme was the East African Community (EAC) (Link).
 The EAC-MRH initiative for registration of generic medicines was launched in March 2012.
 The initiative aims to accelerate access to medicines for people in the EAC member states by harmonising their national medicine-registration systems.
 Common guidelines have been developed and are in the process of being implemented in the following four subject areas: